American Knife and Tool Institute

 Statewide Preemption:

-Preemption of local regulation or statewide uniformity pertaining to knives does not obtain in Virginia except for airports. § 18.2-287.01.
+Preemption of local regulation or statewide uniformity of knives is not obtained in Virginia except for airports. § 18.2-287.01.
 Carrying weapon in air carrier airport terminal provides a uniform statewide rule for airport terminals.

 Discussion: